Solomon's Temple: Porch

-The ulam, or porch, featured two bronze pillars Jachin and Boaz.
+The ulam, or porch, featured two bronze pillars, Boaz and Jachin.
 It is unclear from the biblical descriptions whether the porch was a closed room, a roofed entranceway, or an open courtyard.
 Thus, it is not known whether the pillars were freestanding or structural elements built into the porch.
 If they were built into the porch, it could indicate that the design was influenced by similar temples in Syria or even Turkey, home to the ancient Hittite Empire.
 While most reconstructions of the Temple have the pillars freestanding, Yosef Garfinkel and Madeleine Mumcuoglu finds it likely that the pillars supported a roof over the porch.